-There are now two primary methods that citizens in Massachusetts can get emergency information on their cellphones, Ping4alerts! and Wireless Emergency Alerts.
+There are now two primary methods that citizens in Massachusetts can get emergency information on their cellphones, Massachusetts Alerts (via Ping4alerts! smartphone app) and Wireless Emergency Alerts (WEAs).
 Both of these methods will provide timely and important information about emergencies and hazards in your area and how you should respond to ensure your safety.
 Important messages may be delivered using both methods.

 Learn more about each of the two methods with the information provided below:

-Ping4alerts! is a new mobile communications app for alerting the public in emergencies and disasters.
-Through geofencing technology, ping4alerts! enables the Massachusetts Emergency Management Agency (MEMA) to send highly targeted, instant multimedia alerts to iPhone and Android devices to notify citizens about situations and events happening near them.
-The ping4alerts!
-FREE mobile app is one way that MEMA sends emergency information and messages.
+Massachusetts Alerts is a communication tool used by the Massachusetts Emergency Management Agency (MEMA) to disseminate critical information to smartphones.
+Massachusetts Alerts is powered by a free downloadable application that is available for Android and iPhone devices.
+Through geofencing technology of the app, the Massachusetts Emergency Management Agency (MEMA) can send highly targeted, instant multimedia alerts to iPhone and Android devices to notify citizens about important public safety and emergency information for their location.
+Massachusetts Alerts (powered by the FREE ping4alerts! mobile app) is one way that MEMA sends emergency information and messages.
 See more information below or in the Ping4alerts!
 App Brochure file size 1MB

-Sample screenshots of National Weather Service and MEMA alerts:
+Sample screenshots of National Weather Service (NWS) and MEMA alerts:

-Watch this short video to learn more about how Ping4alerts! app works:
+Watch this short video to learn more about how Massachusetts Alerts (ping4alerts! app) works:

-The Ping4alerts! app is currently available for iOS (Apple) and Android platforms.
-Download it today:
+The ping4alerts! app is currently available for iOS (Apple) and Android platforms.
+Download it today by searching for "ping4alerts" on the App Store, Android Market or using the below links or QR code:

 QR Code to scan with your smartphone: